-Sometimes, even the most stellar presenters can set off a yawn fest if they’re not interactive enough.
+Sometimes, even the most stellar presenters can set off a yawn fest if they don’t deliver an interactive conference presentation.
 As presentation experts, we know how difficult it can be to hold your audience’s attention, much less send them off with any sort of meaningful takeaway.
 And the margin for error narrows drastically at large conferences, where audiences may have paid hundreds of dollars and travelled a great distance to attend.

 Fortunately, technology makes it easier than ever to create a one-of-a-kind experience that your audience won’t forget.
 At the end of this post we have shared a number of different interactive apps and platforms to try out, but first let’s look at five interactive presentation techniques for your next conference.

-5 Innovative Ways to Make Your Conference Presentation Interactive
+5 Innovative Ways to Help You Deliver an Interactive Conference Presentation

 In the age of social media, audiences expect to be entertained through interactive content.
 And using a traditional slide deck alone is not going to cut it.
 Let’s take a look at some of the latest techniques presenters are using to make their conference presentations interactive.